Student Handbook

 Students are expected to respect the rights and property of others and to be courteous and cooperative with staff and other students.
 Campus rules and regulations are in effect during the school day and during all school sponsored events.
 Any student who willfully performs or fails to perform any act which materially interferes with or is detrimental to the orderly operation of a school, a school-sponsored activity, or any other aspect of the educational process of the school district will be subject to appropriate disciplinary action, including detention, suspension, expulsion, and/or police referral.

-At any time, students may be advised or reprimanded by a staff member regarding inappropriate behavior and are expected to comply with all reasonable requests.
-When asked to leave class for inappropriate behavior teachers may remove the student from the zoom session.
-Notification to appropriate administrator and parent may follow.
+At any time, students may be advised or redirected by a staff member regarding inappropriate behavior and are expected to comply with all reasonable requests.
+When asked to leave class for inappropriate behavior, students are to report immediately to the main office.

 This section describes the most common and most serious problem areas.
 The following acts or omissions by a student on school premises or off school premises at any school-sponsored activity including travel to and from school shall constitute sufficient cause for discipline, suspension, or expulsion.